emprax/St8-ment/README.md

 });
 ```

 A few things can be observed within this section.
 The configuration for a specific state can be created by using the For method on the builder, followed by either a lambda-expression that registers all transitioners or by a custom configuration that extends the StateConfiguration abstract class.
-At last, there is the option to register no configuration for a state which is necessary for assuring that the state-machine knows that state, but doesn't have any actions for it, effectively creating a sink state.
+At last, there is the option to register no configuration for a state at all.
+This is necessary for assuring that the state-machine knows that particular state, but doesn't have any actions for it, effectively creating a *sink* state.

 An example of a custom state-configuration would look like this: